-The intermediate scale soil moisture data used in this study was obtained from the COSMOS repository

-- 5 (http://cosmos.hwr.arizona.edu/Probes/StationDat/078/).
-The COSMOS The level 4 dataset for the soil moisture was chosen from the repository, since corrections for atmospheric pressure and water vapour variation as well as for incoming flux neutron density due to location and the presence of other hydrogen sources were already incorporated in the data as per the methods presented by Hawdon et al. (2014).
+The intermediate scale soil moisture data used in this study was obtained from the COSMOS repository (http://cosmos.hwr.arizona.edu/Probes/StationDat/078/).
+The level 4 dataset for the soil moisture was chosen from the repository, since corrections for atmospheric pressure and water vapour variation as well as for incoming flux neutron density due to location and the presence of other hydrogen sources were already incorporated in the data as per the methods presented by Hawdon et al. (2014).
 The CRNP device was active at the Baldry site for the period March 30, 2011 to March 13, 2014.
-Accounting for gaps in the dataset due to instrument outage as well as the availability of concurrent ancillary data - such as the remote sensing inputs required for the evaporation models, provided a total of 684 days of data from 2011-2013 that were selectedused for the study.
-The 15-minute temporal frequency of COSMOSCRNP soil moisture estimates were averaged to the daily time scale.
-In addition to the COSMOSCRNP data, soil moisture observations from three water content reflectometers (CS616, Campbell Scientific, Logan, UT, USA) installed at the site were also used.
-The TDR sensors had probe lengths of 30 cm length that were inserted vertically from the surface at three locations around the COSMOSCRNP instrument. - 15 An average of the three TDR measurements was computed at each time step for comparison with the COSMOSCRNP soil moisture estimates.
+Accounting for gaps in the dataset due to instrument outage as well as the availability of concurrent ancillary data such as the remote sensing inputs required for the evaporation models provided a total of 684 days of data from 2011-2013 that were used for the study.
+The 15-minute temporal frequency of CRNP soil moisture estimates were averaged to the daily time scale.
+In addition to the CRNP data, soil moisture observations from three water content reflectometers (CS616, Campbell Scientific, Logan, UT, USA) installed at the site were also used.
+The TDR sensors had probe lengths of 30 cm that were inserted vertically from the surface at three locations around the CRNP instrument.
+An average of the three TDR measurements was computed at each time step for comparison with the CRNP soil moisture estimates.

-2.4.
+20 2.4.
 Data Standardization

-Volumetric soil moisture obtained via the COSMOS probeCRNP is reported in units of cm3cmcm3.cm-3 and represents a fraction that is always less than a theoretical maximum of 1.
+Volumetric soil moisture obtained via the CRNP is reported in units of cm3.cm-3 and represents a fraction that is always less than a theoretical maximum of 1.
 Evaporation estimates are represented in units of mm and have a less defined theoretical upper bound.
-In order to compare these quantities across different units and ranges, evaporation and soil moisture data were standardized by computing the standard score, i.e., where X{st} is the standardized data point, X is the raw data, \overline{X} is the mean of the raw dataset, and σ is the standard deviation of the raw dataset.
+In order to compare these quantities across different units and ranges, evaporation and soil moisture data were standardized by computing the standard score, i.e., where X{st} is the standardized data point, X is the raw data, \bar{X} is the mean of the raw dataset, and σ is the standard deviation of the raw dataset.
 Reducing data with different units to units of standard deviation helps to compare the distributions of dissimilar quantities.
-Standardizing raw data before comparison of distributions with different means and scales of variation is a common practice (Koster et al. 2011; Zhang et al. 2008)(Koster et al. 2011; Zhang et al. 2008).
+Standardizing raw data before comparison of distributions with different means and scales of variation is a common practice (Koster et al. 2011; Zhang et al. 2008).
 Importantly, doing so does not change the statistical analyses, as the data are simply scaled to be comparable to each other.